;

 Brand Bible – replicates what the static predecessors did.
 Only in digital, live, constantly evolving form that is completely intertwined with your future product.
 Several companies have their own bespoke solutions and one that chooses to be fully integrated with other providers.
 The choice is yours.

 Design System – most (none) designers think of the design system as a sketch file that orchestrates the rest of the files.
-Where in fact, the Design System is a logical response to a complex landscape of requirements and objectives in a visual form that is fully integrated across the business to deliver consistently and well thought through outcomes.
+Where in fact, the Design System is a logical response to a complex landscape of requirements and objectives in a visual form that is fully integrated across the business to deliver consistent and well-thought-through outcomes.

 It has never been and design thing only.